baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

 **Statement**:

-- The device system used in this test is Darwin
+- The device system used in this test is Ubuntu18.04
+- It should be installed for OpenEdge when you read this document, more details please refer to [How-to-quick-install-OpenEdge](../setup/Quick-Install.md)
 - MQTT.fx and MQTTBOX are MQTT Clients in this test, which [MQTT.fx](../Resources-download.md) used for TCP and SSL connection test and [MQTTBOX](../Resources-download.md) used for WS (Websocket) connection test.
 - The hub module image used  is the official image published in the OpenEdge Cloud Management Suite: `hub.baidubce.com/openedge/openedge-hub:latest`
 - You can also compile the required Hub module image by using OpenEdge source code.
 Please see [How to build image from source code](../setup/Build-OpenEdge-from-Source.md)

 The complete configuration reference for [Hub Module Configuration](./Config-interpretation.md).

-**NOTE**：Docker is required to install on the device system which deploy OpenEdge.
-See [Install OpenEdge on Darwin System](../setup/Install-OpenEdge-on-Darwin.md).
+**NOTE**：Darwin can install OpenEdge by using OpenEdge source code.
+Please see [How to build image from source code](../setup/Build-OpenEdge-from-Source.md).

 ## Workflow

-- Step 1: Write the configuration according to the usage requirements, and then execute `sudo openedge start`(you should install OpenEdge first, more detailed contents can refer to Install-OpenEdge-on-Darwin) to start the OpenEdge in Docker container mode.
+- Step 1: Write the configuration according to the usage requirements, and then execute `sudo systemctl start openedge`(you should install OpenEdge first, more detailed contents can refer to [How-to-quick-install-OpenEdge](../setup/Quick-Install.md)) to start the OpenEdge in Docker container mode.
+Then execute the command `sudo systemctl status openedge` to check whether openedge is running.
 - Step 2: Configure the MQTT Client according to the connection protocol selected.
     - If TCP protocol was selected, you only need to configure the username and password(see the configuration option username and password of principals) and fill in the corresponding port.
     - If SSL protocol was selected, username, private key, certificate and CA should be need. then fill in the corresponding port;